-9 Nature of Firm Service.
-The Parties recognize and agree that Transporter’s continuing commitment to provide firm transportation service under this Agreement is dependent on the configuration and operation of Receipt Pointsand the Delivery Point remaining consistent with that existing on the Effective Date.
-Shipper acknowledges and agrees that if and to the extent that a change in meter station ownership or control or operational pressure at a given Receipt Pointor the Delivery Point shall cause Transporter to be unable to effect firm transportation, such change shall be considered to have converted all firm service nominated by Shipper to or from such point to interruptible service, whereupon Transporter shall have the right to interrupt the delivery of Gas to or from such point in the same manner as it is able to interrupt deliveries of Gas made to its interruptible transportation service shippers.
+[9 Nature of Firm Service.
+The Parties recognize and agree that Transporter’s continuing commitment to provide firm transportation service under this Agreement is dependent on the configuration and operation of Receipt Points remaining consistent with that existing on the Effective Date.
+Shipper acknowledges and agrees that if and to the extent that a change in meter station ownership or control or operational pressure at a given Receipt Point shall cause Transporter to be unable to effect firm transportation, such change shall be considered to have converted all firm service nominated by Shipper to or from such point to interruptible service, whereupon Transporter shall have the right to interrupt the delivery of Gas to or from such point in the same manner as it is able to interrupt deliveries of Gas made to its interruptible transportation service shippers.]

 article 10 RECEIPT POINTS & delivery POINT

 11 Receipt Points.
 The Receipt Points for all gas delivered or caused to be delivered by Shipper to Transporter hereunder shall be selected from those points on Transporter's existing pipeline system in Texas identified on Exhibit A attached hereto.
 Exhibit A reflects the points that the Parties have selected, together with the maximum quantity of Gas that Shipper may deliver to Transporter and which Transporter agrees to receive from each such point (each a “Maximum Point Quantity”) during the first Year of this Agreement (each hereafter called a “Receipt Point”).
 No later than the 90th Day prior to the end of each Year during the Primary Term, Shipper may notify Transporter of Shipper’s desire to change one or more of the Receipt Points and/or to revise the Maximum Point Quantity associated therewith, by issuing written notice setting forth the scope of changes it desires to make.
-Shipper shall not have the right to request a Maximum Point Quantity greater than that shown on Exhibit A, nor shall it ever have the right to select points in a manner that would cause the aggregate of Maximum Point Quantities to exceed 30,000 MMBtu.
+Shipper shall not have the right to request a Maximum Point Quantity greater than that shown on Exhibit A, nor shall it ever have the right to select points in a manner that would cause the aggregate of Maximum Point Quantities to be any number other than 30,000 MMBtu.
 Following Transporter’s receipt of Shipper’s written request, the Parties shall meet in an effort to select the points that shall be the Receipt Points and corresponding Maximum Point Quantities for the following Year.
 The Parties shall use their good faith efforts to reach agreement no later than 45 days prior to the commencement of the Year for which the new Receipt Points and Maximum Point Quantities would be applicable.
 Upon reaching agreement, Exhibit A shall be amended to reflect the new Receipt Points and corresponding Maximum Point Quantities for the next Year.
 If the Parties are unable to agree upon new Receipt Points and corresponding Maximum Point Quantities by the 30th Day prior to the next Year, the applicable Receipt Points and Maximum Point Quantities shall remain unchanged from the then current selections.

 12 Delivery Point.
 The Delivery Point for all Gas delivered or caused to be delivered by Shipper to Transporter hereunder shall be at the downstream flange of Transporter’s Meter Station No. 1057 located at Shipper’s Sherwin Plant located in San Patricio County, Texas (hereinafter called “Delivery Point”).